TUDelft-PRIME-Books/Linear-Algebra/Chapter6/Diagonalizability.md

 :url: https://embed.grasple.com/exercises/1f997f9d-5d6c-46de-8a25-dfb431b76997?id=117042
 :label: grasple_exercise_6_3_12
 :dropdown:
-:description:  To investigate the Diagonalisability of a matrix with a 'special' structure.
+:description:  To investigate the diagonalisability of a matrix with a 'special' structure.
 (II)

 ::::::